ignaciorlando/refuge-evaluation/README.md

 You will need **Python 3.6**.

-The following libraries are also used: sklearn 0.19.3 numpy 1.14.3
+The following libraries are also used:

+- sklearn 0.19.3

+- numpy 1.14.3

+- openpyxl

-## Data organization
+## Usage

-### Evaluating on training data

-When evaluating on the training data, call to XXX function (see documentation for better details)
+In this section we explain how to use our code.

+### Evaluate a single submission

+### Evaluate multiple submission

+### Generate leaderboards